pablo-reyes8/multiscale-vision-transformers/README.md

 - **SwinViT**: Local attention in windows with shifted windowing for cross-window context; patch merging downsampling.
 Optimizes for efficiency at higher resolutions.
 - **MaxViT**: Combines local window attention and global grid attention within each block, paired with MBConv-style convolutions.
 Balances locality and global context in every block.

-## Results
-See `MaxViT/README.md` for the current MaxViT training metrics and visualizations.
-The MaxViT training notebook reports a best validation Top-1 of 66.68% and Top-5 of 89.92% on CIFAR-100 (tiny variant, 20 epochs).

 ## Docker
 Build the root image: